The Tax Court in Brief

 The IRS issued a notice of deficiency rejecting the deductions of Schedule C and determined self-employment tax on the income reported on such Schedule.
 The taxpayer filed an amended return and replaced Schedule C with form 2106, Employee Business Expenses.
 The IRS did not accept such amended return.

-During trial, petitioner did not provided evidence to substantiate his expenses.
+During the trial, the petitioner did not provide evidence to substantiate his expenses.
 Moreover, he testified that his car and truck expenses represented mileage from commuting from his work to his job.
 However, the petitioner provided a letter from the pastor of the Beulah Missionary Baptist Church stating that the taxpayer did not receive a W-2 because he was not employed as a paid minister.

 Key Issues: Whether the taxpayer has to substantiate his expenses with proper documents and whether the activities of a taxpayer as a Minister, for which he did not receive compensation, are subject to self-employment tax.

 Primary Holdings: The taxpayer has the burden of proof to substantiate his expenses.
 Moreover, self-employment tax did not apply for the activities of the taxpayer as a Minister, for which he did not receive compensation.

 - It is well known that deductions are a matter of legislative grace, and taxpayers must satisfy the statutory requirements for receiving any deduction claimed.
 See New Colonial Ice Co. v.
 Helvering, 292 U.S. 435 , 440 , 54 S. Ct.
 788 , 78 L. Ed.
 1348,1934-1 C.B.
 194 (1934).
 Section 6001 requires taxpayers to maintain records sufficient to support the amount of a deduction.